nxp-imx-support/m4ctrl/README.md

 export CROSS_COMPILE=/home/disk2b/toolchain/gcc-linaro-aarch64-linux-gnu-4.9-2014.09_linux/aarch64-linux-gnu-
 export SOC=<IMX8QXP/IMX8QM>

-# Compile the kernel module
+# Build the application and kernel module

-# change directory to kernel
-cd kernel
-# compile the module m4ctrl_dev.ko
-make

-# Compile the user space application
-cd ../user
 make

 For i.mx6 and i.mx7, it is needed to build only the user space application.